 Restrictions, Sandy bottom, Sea Life, Wreck

 Launched on 5th February 1975 and retired on 1999.
 Equipped for anti-submarine combat, with radars and torpedoes.
 It was more than a simple Corvette, almost like a light frigate.
 Designed for the Portuguese Colonial War, the resolution of those conflicts left this ship without a purpose.
-Therefore, it was used as oceanic escort ship under the scope of NATO.
-Later on, it was disarmed with a reduced level of weaponry, as patrol ship in the exclusive Portuguese economic zone.
-This type of ship was also sold to Spain, Morocco and Egypt.
+Therefore, it was used as an oceanic escort ship under the scope of NATO.
+Later on, it was disarmed with a reduced level of weaponry, as a patrol ship in the exclusive Portuguese economic zone.
+This type of ship was also sold to Spain, Morocco, and Egypt.

 This shipwreck is part of the Ocean Revival Project.
 The Ocean Revival Project was born with the intent of promoting Algarve's underwater tourism, making it an not-to-miss destination.
 Besides "Corveta Oliveira e Carmo" there are also other 3 ships that make part of this project: "Fragata Hermenegildo Capelo", "Patrulha Zambeze" and "Navio Hidrográfico Almeida e Carvalho".